 Examine and steer clear of the common mistakes made by exhibitors globally

 Exhibitions are not only a significant monetary investment but also take up a lot of time and effort.
-It takes a whole team to make a tradeshow a grand success.
-Here are some key points that will elevate your participation strategy and are must-haves for every exhibition.
+It takes a whole team to make a expo a grand success.
+Here are some key points that will elevate your participation strategy, expo stand, and are must-haves for every exhibition.

 Avoid these commonly made mistakes by exhibitors

-Underselling your company with unhealthy graphics
+- Underselling your company with unhealthy graphics

 High resolution, light-weight media is ideal for printing.
-A less-than-professional look doesn’t provide your prospect confidence in you or your product and services.
-This sort of show can send prospects running to the competition.
+A less-than-professional look doesn’t provide your prospects confidence in you or your product and services.
+This sort of exhibition stall can send prospects running to the competition.

 Putting an excessive amount of text on your display

-Keep in mind that you just cannot tell your entire company story on your exhibition show.
+Keep in mind that you just cannot tell your entire company story on your expo stand design.
 Make your communication crisp and balance it with good imagery.

-Not promoting your presence at trade shows
+- Not promoting your presence at expos

-The show has started, you’ve got a good looking booth and you are all set to go.
-But, is your booth yet awaiting walk-ins?
-Why haven’t you got traffic returning to your booth?
+The show has started, you’ve got a creative booth design and you are all set to go.
+But, is your stand expo yet awaiting walk-ins?
+Why haven’t you got traffic returning to your expo stand?
 What have you done to market your presence at the show?

 Not training your booth staff and discussing correct objectives

 Set the correct expectations before the show, do not assume that having skilled staff is enough.
 Understand if they are going to perceive the nuances of exhibition surroundings and make the most of it.

-Not understanding the pulse of your prospects
+- Not understanding the pulse of your prospects

 A customer-centric approach always works better than a product-centric one.
 Do not have a ‘one product fits all kind of strategy, try to customize to your client’s needs.

-Having a fishbowl on your information counter filled with visiting cards do not qualify as valid leads.
-In exhibitions quality of the lead is more important than the mere quantity.
+Having a fishbowl on your information counter filled with visiting cards does not qualify as valid leads.
+In exhibitions, the quality of the lead is more important than the mere quantity.
 Don’t keep the misconception of equating the number of business cards collected with expo success.

 Have QR codes on your table that the client can simply scan if he/she is interested to know more about your company and products.
-This will prevent the expense of shipping your literature and will be a certainly measurable way to see how many people are genuine prospects.
+This will prevent the expense of shipping your literature and will be a measurable way to see how many people are genuine prospects.
 To make it even simpler have an iPad where the client or you can email the brochure after taking client consent.

-Insufficient planning for exhibition success
+- Insufficient planning for exhibition success

 If you don’t have a plan to handle the situation then you won’t be ready to gain ROI to justify future shows and every effort you’ve made.
-Discuss timelines together with your exhibition company, get feedback from organizers, do your homework.
+Discuss timelines together with your exhibition design company, get feedback from organizers, do your homework.

-Not informing your exhibit service partner
+- Not informing your exhibit service partner

-Not following up prospective leads
+- Not following up prospective leads

-All the efforts won’t be worth it if you don’t have a lead management system that allows you to capitalize and follow up on your leads on a timely basis.
+All the efforts will be worth nothing if you don’t have a lead management system that allows you to capitalize and follow up on your leads on a timely basis.